-So, it’s important to hire quickly, but without compromising on quality in your recruitment processes.
-It’s crucial to get the right person, first time.
+So, it’s important to hire quickly, but without compromising on quality as you speed up your recruitment processes.
+It’s crucial to get the right person first time.
 A bad hire can cost over £132,000 in terms of money wasted on recruitment, training and lost productivity.

 There are lots of proven ways you can hire faster, and still make the right decisions.
-Here are just 10 of the best strategies to try:
+Here’s how to speed up the hiring process.

 - Use a recruitment specialist.
 If you don’t have the time to recruit, work with someone who does.
 Specialists such as AvA-V develop bespoke strategies and use tried-and-tested techniques to place the right candidates in the right roles – and quickly.